TylerKotkin/express-yourself/README.md

 ## <div align="center">Instructions</div>

 * To run the included tests or view the regular expressions, the user must first clone the express-yourself repo onto their computer.
 The user must have Python 3 installed.
-* To properly run the tests, the contents of requirements.txt must be installed in the folder the tests will be running from.
+* To properly run the program, the contents of requirements.txt must be installed.
   * After navigating to the folder containing the `textminer` folder, enter `pip install -r requirements.txt` on the command-line to download the contents of requirements.txt.
 * The user can then enter `py.test` on the command-line to run the included tests or open `extractor.py`, `separator.py` or `validator.py` to view the regular expressions used to validate, separate, and extract the data.